Guide to Installing Wall Sconces

-Hanging a wall sconce is not that different than installing a ceiling light fixture.
+Hanging a wall sconce is not so different from installing a ceiling light fixture.
+Wall sconces and overhead light fixtures mostly differ in external design.
+Inside they all are about the same, with just “hot,” “neutral” and “ground” wires.
+While not for the novice, wall sconce installation is a good DIY project for someone familiar with electrical wiring.
 Here are the steps involved.
-Wall sconces and overhead light fixtures mostly differ in external design.
-Inside they all are about the same, with just “hot”, “neutral” and “ground” wires.
-If you are new to wiring, you might want to hire an electrician.
-This guide is meant to describe the process of installing a wall-sconce – it's not a guide to wiring for absolute beginners.
-When in doubt, ask a professional for help.

-As with all electrical installation projects, start by turning the power off.
-Hometalk.com (a social network dedicated to home improvement) member Stephen O. advised, "First be aware you should find your circuit breaker for the room you are doing the work in and switch it off so you do not get shocked."
-Merely turning off the wall switch is a short-cut that can still be risky.
-I like to know that the power is off at the circuit breaker or fuse panel before starting any work.
-Once you find out which breaker it is, it helps to label the circuit so future work or repairs are simplified.
+As with all electrical installation projects, start by turning the power off at the circuit breaker for the room where you are doing the work.
+Merely turning off the wall switch is a shortcut that can be risky.
+Once you find out which breaker goes with what, label the circuit so that future electrical work or repairs will be simplified.

 The Octagonal Box and Its Relatives

 Most wall sconces are mounted directly to the octagonal box via the bracket.
-In most cases this "box" is nailed to the stud during the original installation.
-Some lights are installed via an "old work" box which is mounted to the drywall only via a pair of clips that are secured with screws.
+In most cases, this "box" is nailed to the stud during the original installation.
+Some lights are installed via an "old work" box, which is mounted to the drywall only via a pair of clips that are secured with screws.
 These can be mounted anywhere...all you need is the power.
-In both cases the "box" holds 90% of the load.
-Some sconces may have large bases that dissipate some weight, but the bulk is held by the box, which is pretty rigid.
+In both cases, the box holds 90% of the load.
+Some sconces may have large bases that dissipate a certain amount of weight, but the bulk is still held by the box, which is pretty rigid.

-The simplest form of the bracket consists of a flat bar that has a single large threaded hole in the center.
+The simplest form of bracket consists of a flat bar that has a single large threaded hole in the center.
 This hole accommodates a threaded tube that is often secured with a pair of lock nuts that allow a fixed amount of wire to extend.
-(In some light designs the wires pass through this tube.)
+(In some light designs, the wires pass through the tube.)
 The fixture is then mounted on this tube with a finial or acorn-type nut holding the light in place.
-Another common form of this bracket is the “X” bracket, which allows for a pair of lamp mounting screws to be pivoted to the proper position.
+Another common form is the “X” bracket, which allows for a pair of lamp mounting screws to be pivoted to the proper position.

 Wire, Attach and Test